JasonBrauer/banklikex/docs/Assignment_Questions.md

         self.field_dict = None
     ```
     <span style="color:orange">
-    Aside from the unique bank identifiers, I wanted to make sure the parameters used to compare banks was flexible within the program.
+    Aside from the unique bank identifiers, I wanted to make sure the parameters used to compare banks were flexible within the program.
 That way if I discovered better paremeters after interacting with the data for a longer period of time, I could quickly include them in the analysis.
 Therefore, I included a dictionary of fields in the data model so new fields could easily be added.
 The call data field dict variable within the model determines which fields should be used in the bank comparison.
     </span>

     ```